un-ts/changesets-gitlab/README.md

 GITLAB_TOKEN_TYPE            # optional, type of the provided token in GITLAB_TOKEN. defaults to personal access token. can be `job` if you provide the Gitlab CI_JOB_TOKEN or `oauth` if you use Gitlab Oauth token
 GITLAB_CI_USER_NAME          # optional, username with accessibility to push, used in pairs of the above token (if it was personal access token).
 If not set read it from the Gitlab API
 GITLAB_CI_USER_EMAIL         # optional, default `gitlab[bot]@users.noreply.gitlab.com`
-GITLAB_COMMENT_TYPE          # optional, type of the comment. defaults to `discussion`. can be set to `note` to not create a discussion instead of a thread
+GITLAB_COMMENT_TYPE          # optional, type of the comment. defaults to `discussion` (thread that needs to be resolved). can be set to `note` to create a comment instead.
 GITLAB_ADD_CHANGESET_MESSAGE # optional, default commit message for adding changesets on GitLab Web UI DEBUG_GITLAB_CREDENTIAL      # optional, default `false`
 ```